Outsider: Alex Voss

 What is it about rum distilling that you like enough to make it your business?

 Oh man…I think for me it’s the chemistry involved in the process of distilling.
 The science behind what it takes to create a final product in bottle is what intrigued me.

 Alligator Bay Distillers is unique because it’s not just a production facility.
 People can visit you and tour the facility.
 What can someone expect on a tours?

-Well I enjoy showing people how alcohol is made.
-In most cases, individuals of all ages have never seen what it takes to make a batch of beer or a bottle of rum.
-So we show them the process from scratch, taking them through the process, and almost giving them a hands on experience with our production.
-So the tour is very informative, people are always wide eyed and asking questions.
-You can see videos and shows about distilling, and that can give you an idea about what’s happening.
-But seeing it first hand, being able to ask questions and get immediate feedback, gives people a better understanding of what they’re consuming or have been consuming.
+I enjoy showing people how alcohol is made.
+In most cases, people have never seen what it takes to make a batch of beer or a bottle of rum, so we show them the process from scratch, almost giving them a hands-on experience with our production.
+The tour is very informative and people are always wide eyed and asking questions.
+You can see videos and shows about distilling that can give you an idea about what’s happening, but seeing it first hand, being able to ask questions and get immediate feedback, gives people a better understanding of what they’re consuming or have been consuming.

 Any tours stand out to you?

 I had a young family from Minnesota come in, and we had a great time on the tour.
 They mentioned they have a brewery, and so now even today we still stay in contact and discuss different techniques or new equipment on the market.
 Some of our visitors are people in the brewing or distilling business, and so we love getting the chance to pick each other’s brains and learn more from one another.
 But we have plenty of locals or area visitors just stop by, and we’re happy to impart whatever knowledge we can about alcohol and how to make it.

 Speaking of other brewers and distillers, you’re not the only ones in Punta Gorda/Englewood Beach.
 Are you working with other local brewers?